bonitasoft/bonita-doc/md/performance-tuning.md

 * For RawBonitaDS, set `maxTotal=”yourvalue”`.
 * If necessary, for the Business Data feature, do the same for the datasources 'RawBusinessDataDS' and 'NotManagedBizDataDS'.

-For WildFly, edit file `setup/wildfly-templates/standalone.xml`:

-* For both bonitaDS and bonitaSequenceManagerDS, set `<max-pool-size>yourvalue</max-pool-size>`.
-* If necessary, for the Business Data feature, do the same for the datasources 'RawBusinessDataDS' and 'NotManagedBizDataDS'.

 <a id="volume"/>

 ## Volume